 What’s the Bottom Line?

-Using any combination of these top 10 low-maintenance plants for the southeast will result in a landscape that is easier to maintain.
+Using any combination of these low maintenance and dry climate plants for the southeast will result in a landscape that is easier to maintain.
 Additionally, these plants are rather hardy, generally affordable, and hard to make mistakes with.
 They make a great addition to any landscaper’s arsenal and can help you attain more installations, and maintain more landscapes, without the hassle!

 What more can you ask for?